borgbackup/borg/docs/internals.rst

 more chunks than estimated above, because 1 file is at least 1 chunk).

 If a remote repository is used the repo index will be allocated on the remote side.

+The chunks cache, files cache and the repo index are all implemented as hash tables.
+A hash table must have a significant amount of unused entries to be fast - the so-called load factor gives the used/unused elements ratio.

+When a hash table gets full (load factor getting too high), it needs to be grown (allocate new, bigger hash table, copy all elements over to it, free old hash table) - this will lead to short-time peaks in memory usage each time this happens.
+Usually does not happen for all hashtables at the same time, though.
+For small hash tables, we start with a growth factor of 2, which comes down to ~1.1x for big hash tables.

 E.g. backing up a total count of 1 Mi (IEC binary prefix i.e. 2^20) files with a total size of 1TiB.